stana/akuna-component/README.md

     ...     pass

 Could also 'cheat' and provide *is_a* string argument when registering so component classes don't have to extend some generic class.
 This is also useful when registering functions as components.
-Usually we would search components by this *is_a* type (eg. *DetailView*, *Factory*).
+Usually we would search components by this *is_a* type (eg. *DetailView*, *Factory*):

     >>> register_component(generic_factory,      is_a='Factory')
     >>> register_component(mountainbike_factory, is_a='Factory', name='mountainbike')